-How To Make Parisian Hot Chocolate
+How To Make Parisian Hot Chocolate Using Only Milk and Chocolate (and a Little Fleur de Sel)

 It’s become a tradition that we visit Paris in the winter.
 There’s something romantic about the Parisian architecture against the grey-white skies of the colder months, and the brisk air doesn’t stop us wandering the streets and spending time sitting outside of cafés people watching while we warm our hands sipping on rich, velvety Parisian hot chocolate, or ‘Chocolat Chaud’.